defiant00/purple/README.md

 `core.py` contains some useful values that can be adjusted:
 * `_HOLD_DELAY` - How long to wait in ms before a key is considered held.
+* `_MOUSE_REPEAT_RATE` - How long to wait in ms before repeating a mouse movement when the key is held.
 * `_MODIFIER_BLINK` - How long to wait between modifier blinks.
 * `_MODIFIER_BLINK_ON` - How long to turn on the LED per modifier blink.
 * `_MOD_COLORS` - The LED color tuple `(r, g, b)` to use for the modifier.
 Should be a bright value so it can be seen when on layers.